The Role of the Customer in Utility Zero-Carbon Targets

 The last two years have brought a surge of plans for zero-carbon energy from some of the biggest power providers in the world.
 Dozens of U.S. utilities have committed to decarbonizing by 80% or more by 2050.

-"Two thirds of U.S. consumers are now served by utilities with carbon or emissions reduction goals," says Scott Nueman, group vice president of Opower, at Oracle Utilities.
+"Two thirds of U.S. consumers are now served by utilities with carbon or emissions reduction goals," says Scott Neuman, group vice president of Opower, at Oracle Utilities.

 National Grid is the latest utility to up the ante.
 The electricity and gas supplier now wants to hit net-zero emissions by 2050.